Project 2: Distance-Vector Routing

 Stage 10A: Incremental Triggered Updates

 Timers provide good guarantees of eventual convergence.
-But, even more optimal behavior results from perforimng actions in response to network events.
+But, even more optimal behavior results from performing actions in response to network events.

 In this stage, you’ll be implementing incremental and triggered updates.
 Your router will advertise routes every time its table is updated (triggered), and will only advertise the routes that have changed (incremental).